Invariant Functions On Cluster Ensembles: Examples

 and

 are elements of $\mathbb{R}(\mathcal{A}_{Q})^{N(\gamma)}$.

 \end{exmp}

-\begin{exmp} A quiver of type $ D_4^{(1,1)} $ has 4 mutation classes, call them $ Q_1, Q_2, Q_3, Q_4 $, see figure \ref{fig:D4-11_quivers}.
+\begin{exmp} A $ D_4^{(1,1)} $ type quiver has 4 mutation classes, call them $ Q_1, \dots, Q_4 $, see figure \ref{fig:D4-11_quivers}.
 Let $Q_4$ be our seed.
 The cluster modular group can be written as an extension

-where $W(F_4)^+$ is the orientation preserving part of the Weyl group of the $F_4$ root system of order 576\footnote{If we allowed arrow reversing quiver isomorphisms, we would get all of $W(F_4)$.}.
-We will see in example \ref{exmp:4punctured} why $\mathbb{Z}*\mathbb{Z}$ is a normal subgroup. $W(F_4)^+$ is generated by the elements of $\Aut(Q_4)$ and the path $\{1231,(23)\}$ .
+where $W(F_4)^+$ is the orientation preserving part of the automorphism group of the $F_4$ root system of order 1152\footnote{If we allowed arrow reversing quiver isomorphisms, we would get all of $\Aut(F_4)$, see \cite{kauf:Modular_groups}.}.
+We will see in example \ref{exmp:4punctured} why $\mathbb{Z}*\mathbb{Z}$ is a normal subgroup. $\Aut(F_4)^+$ is generated by the elements of $\Aut(Q_4)$ and the path $\{1231,(23)\}$.

 An element of $\mathbb{R}(\mathcal{A}_{Q_4})^{\mathbb{Z}*\mathbb{Z}}$ is

 This is not the only function in its exchange class, that is to say that $W(F_4)^+$ acts non trivially on this function.
 After applying the element $\{1231,(23)\}$, we obtain the function